Mount Fentale: History

 The date of these eruptions is fixed by the investigations of the early 19th-century explorer William Cornwallis Harris, whom David Buxton states first encountered this volcano and its lava beds in 1842.
 By questioning the natives, Harris concluded that the most recent eruptions had taken place 30 years before his arrival.

+Throughout late 2024 and early 2025, some seismic activity occurred near Fentale as the volcano's activity increased.